andrewblim/crossword-tracker/doc/log-format.md

 ### Other restrictions on `events`

 The `events` array must be sorted by `timestamp` (ties can be broken arbitrarily).

+If two or more events occur at the same time, events must be sorted by type in the following order:

+- `start`
+- `reveal`
+- `check`
+- `update`
+- `select`
+- `highlight`
+- `stop`
+- `submit`

+This allows us to ensure, for example, that a successful submission that automatically occurs concurrently with a final update always occurs after that update, or that a select event that automatically occurs concurrently with starting a puzzle occurs after the start.

+Any further ties can be broken arbitrarily.

 The first event in `events` _must_ be a `start` event.
 From there, there cannot be another `start` event until there has been a `stop` event.
 Once there has been a `stop` event, there cannot be any other kind of event except another `start` event.